Nonlinear PageRank Problem for Local Graph Partitioning: Experiments

 \subsection{Set-up}

-An implementation consisting of the Nonlinear Modified PageRank problem numerical solution and sweep-cut was made in MATLAB R2022b. \texttt{immoptibox}~\cite{immoptibox} was adopted for the featured Levenberg-Marquardt method.
-However, adjustments to the routine were required in order to accommodate the full rank Jacobian variant.
-Dijkstra’s algorithm~\cite{dijkstra1959note} was called on for determining the furthest distance vertex from the starting vertex $s \in \mathcal{V}$.
-The source code can be found at \href{https://github.com/DmsPas/Nonlinear_modified_PageRank}{https://github.com/DmsPas/Nonlinear\_modified\_PageRank}.
+An implementation consisting of the Nonlinear PageRank problem numerical solution and sweep-cut was made in MATLAB R2024b. \texttt{immoptibox}~\cite{immoptibox} was adopted for the Levenberg-Marquardt method with adjustments to accommodate the full rank Jacobian variant.
+Dijkstra’s algorithm~\cite{dijkstra1959note} was called on for determining the furthest distance vertex from the starting vertex.
+The source code can be found at \url{https://github.com/DmsPas/Nonlinear_modified_PageRank}.

-For the problem solution, $\beta = 0.01$ except where stated otherwise.
-The value at the vertex judged to be the furthest was $10^{-12}$. $\zeta$ was either $10^{-6}$ for graphs with $n \geq 10^{4}$, or $10^{-11}$.
+For the problem solution, $\beta = 0.01$ unless specified differently.
+The value at the vertex judged to be the furthest was $10^{-12}$. $\zeta$ was either $10^{-11}$ for graphs with fewer than $10^{4}$ vertices or $10^{-6}$ otherwise.
 Termination criteria in the form of a gradient (maximum) norm and a relative change in the potential solution were set to $10^{-7}$.

-It is the local cluster with the smallest conductance at any value of $p$ that is of interest.
-Accordingly, the Nonlinear Modified PageRank problem defined on a graph $\mathcal{G}$ was tackled for $p = 1.95$, $1.9$, $1.8$, $1.7$, $1.6$, $1.5$, and $1.45$ sequentially (these values were selected based on experiment).
-Each solution served as the initial iterate $x_0$ for the next optimisation problem with the exception obviously being $p = 1.95$.
-The initial iterate for $p = 1.95$ was the minimal least squares solution to the Nonlinear Modified PageRank problem at $p = 2$. $\lambda_0$ was taken to be the product of $10^{-3}$ and the largest entry in the main diagonal of $\widetilde{J} (x_0)^\top \widetilde{J} (x_0)$.
+In order to determine the local cluster that has the smallest conductance with respect to $p$, the Nonlinear PageRank problem defined on a graph $\mathcal{G}$ was tackled for $p = 1.95$, $1.9$, $1.8$, $1.7$, $1.6$, $1.5$, and $1.45$ sequentially (these values were selected based on experiment).
+Each solution served as the initial iterate $x_0$ for the next optimisation problem with the exception of $p = 1.95$, which was the minimal least squares solution to the Nonlinear PageRank problem at $p = 2$. $\lambda_0$ was taken to be the product of $10^{-3}$ and the largest entry in the main diagonal of $\widetilde{J} (x_0)^\top \widetilde{J} (x_0)$.